bucketeer-io/bucketeer-docs/docs/contribution-guide/contributing.md

 We would ❤️ for you to contribute to Bucketeer and help make it better!
 Anyone can use, improve, and enjoy it!<br />
 If you don't find your answer here, feel free to [contact us](https://app.slack.com/client/T08PSQ7BQ/C043026BME1).

-## Contributor License Agreement

-Contributions to this project must be accompanied by a Contributor License Agreement (CLA) described at [bucketeer-io/bucketeer/master/CLA.md](https://github.com/bucketeer-io/bucketeer/blob/master/CLA.md).<br />
-You (or your employer) retain the copyright to your contribution; this gives us permission to use and redistribute your contributions as part of the project.

-You generally only need to sign a CLA once, so if you've already signed one, you probably don't need to do it again.

-If you haven't signed it yet, [bucketeer-bot](https://github.com/bucketeer-bot) will guide you through signing the CLA when you send the first pull request to [bucketeer-io/bucketeer](https://github.com/bucketeer-io/bucketeer) repository.

 ## Creating an issue

 Please create an issue in the [bucketeer-io/bucketeer](https://github.com/bucketeer-io/bucketeer/issues) repository if you find a problem.